bxljoy/my-social-media/README.md

 - open a new pull request
 - merge the branch to the main branch

 ## bugs need to be fixed
-- The like button / delete button is too slow to show the changes, I think it is better to have some loading componets.
-- The Mobile devices have some responsive issues, especially the main page andst the detail page!!!
 - Adding the response to the wrong username and password
+- Adding the light/dark mode toggle button in the main page